IBM/cp4ba-client-onboarding-scenario/23.0.2/StarterDeploymentViaJob.md

       <img src="images\ocp-deploy-job-created-complete.jpg" />

       Once completed, in the left-hand navigator expand `Workloads`, click on `ConfigMaps`, and enter `client` into the field next to `Name`.
 (Make sure that either *All Projects* or the project of the CP4BA deployment is selected).
-      A ConfigMap named `client-onboarding-information` will provide you with all required access details.
+      A ConfigMap named `000-client-onboarding-information` will provide you with all required access details.

       ```
       Key resources to access are: